data-umbrella/data-umbrella.github.io/_posts/2025-03-31-sam-miyamoto-interview.md

 7. __Anything else you would like to share?__

     Thank you and the Data Umbrella community for the time.
-Presenting was a special and challenging experience that I valued, and I look forward to tuning into additional events.
+Presenting was a special and challenging experience that I valued, and I look forward to tuning in to additional events.

 <figure>
     <img src="/images/blogs/sam_screenshot.png" alt="Sam Miyamoto  on git branching" max-width="50%" max-height="50%" />